NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 We shouldn't break customers who rely on current behavior, that is why're introducing new boolean `ExcludedAssetsFlow` metadata, which lets `PrivateAssets` fully control transitive flow of assets independently of whether they are included in the current project.

 In addition to the above code author should be able to decide which asset flow to parent consuming projects when this project is consumed as project reference(P2Ps that reference this project).
-If the current project consuming any packages, then it can be transitively consumed by parent project if code author wants to.
+If the current project is consuming any packages, then it can be transitively consumed by parent project if code author wants to.

 ## Explanation